moviepilot/andromeda/README.md

 *Note* All active development happens on the devel branch, cf. boggle/devel, too.

+## Installation

+    gem install andromeda

+## Requirements

+Any ruby that has working atomic and threadpool gems should do.

+Effectively, that is rubinius, jruby and mri ruby (if the provided threading is enough for your purpose).

 ## Online Docs

 Docs for the latest released gems are to be found in: